Triplicate (Bob Dylan album)

-Triplicate is the 38th studio album by Bob Dylan, released by Columbia Records on March 31, 2017.
+Triplicate is the thirty-eighth studio album by Bob Dylan, released by Columbia Records on March 31, 2017.
 As with most of Dylan's 21st century output, he produced the album himself under the pseudonym Jack Frost.

-Like Dylan's previous two studio albums, Triplicate features covers of classic American songs recorded live with his touring band and without the use of overdubs.
+Like Dylan's previous two studio albums, Triplicate features covers of classic American songs recorded live in the studio with his touring band and without the use of overdubs.
 The album is Dylan's first three-disc album, featuring thirty songs across its three discs, each individually titled and presented in a thematically-arranged 10-song sequence.

-Three songs from the album—"I Could Have Told You", "My One and Only Love", and "Stardust"—were released as digital singles, with only the first being made available in promotional CD format.
-All three were accompanied by videos of the songs being played on a vinyl record player.

 As with his previous two albums of American pop standards, Triplicate received widespread critical acclaim.
 It was nominated at the 60th Annual Grammy Awards in the category of Best Traditional Pop Vocal Album.
 Despite the favorable reviews, it peaked at number 37 on the Billboard 200 and number 17 on the UK Albums Chart.

 Background and recording

 Following Shadows in the Night in 2015 and Fallen Angels in 2016, Triplicate was Dylan's third album in three years to consist entirely of "standards" from the Great American Songbook.
 According to Dylan, the first two albums "only were part of the picture", and he felt it necessary to explore this music in further detail.
 Although the songs could have fit on two CDs, Dylan wanted each disc to be only 32 minutes long as he believed some of his previous albums had been "overloaded", resulting in a "thin" audio quality when pressed on vinyl records.
 The three discs were thematically divided, with "one disc foreshadowing the next".

 The title and concept of Triplicate are thought by some to be an homage to Frank Sinatra's 1980 Reprise Records 3-LP set Trilogy: Past Present Future, each album of which has a separate title like the three albums of Dylan's set.
 According to Dylan scholar Alan Fraser, however, "Andreas Volkert has researched the playing cards depicted on the cover of Fallen Angels and discovered they were made by the famous playing card manufacturer Andrew Dougherty and called 'Chinese Dragon Back No. 81'.
 Andreas has now discovered that Andrew Dougherty also created in 1876 a set of playing cards in which a miniature card was placed in the top left and bottom right corners of the cards called...
 'Triplicate'!
 The original 1876 'Triplicate' cards were reissued in 2014.
 It's very possible this could be another source of inspiration for Bob's album title".

 The songs were recorded in Capitol Studios in Los Angeles with Dylan's touring band, without the use of overdubs.
 According to Dylan, the songs were performed "tightly" according to written arrangements, and there was virtually no improvisation during the recording sessions.